mitjafelicijan/probe/README.md

 > [!IMPORTANT]
 > Some of the examples are specific to certain operating systems and
 > they will not work everywhere.
 Take this into account.
+This code is
+> also written in the most explicit way and lacks massively when it
+> comes to checking of errors etc.

 | Example                          | Compiler   | What does it do?                                               |
 |----------------------------------|------------|----------------------------------------------------------------|